gallottaj/low-quality-identifier-service/docs/tutorials/view-photo-quality-checks.md

     Enter the user's id in the parameter value.

 1. In the Postman app, choose **Send** to make the request.
 1. Watch for the response body, which should look something like this.
-Note that the names should be the same as you used in your **Request body** and the response should include all the photo's that belong to the user.
+The response body will show all photos that belong to the user.

+Note the `trait` and `action` values to understand the results of the photo quality check.

     ```js
     [